 SIG employees enjoy success in the financial markets in part because of the application

-highlight different aspects of the strategic landscape in which we operate.
+listed below highlight different aspects of the strategic landscape in which we

-In poker, players must make decisions based on incomplete information, using probability
+of uncertainty.
+In poker, players must make decisions based on incomplete information,

-to determine the expected value of those decisions.
-Similarly, SIG traders make
+using probability to determine the expected value of those decisions.
+Similarly,

-risk decisions based on the limited information they get from the markets and relate
+SIG traders make risk decisions based on the limited information they get from the

 Magic the Gathering